Wondering about my disclosures within posts?

 Savvy California uses affiliate and referral links on some pages.
-That means if you follow a link to sign up for something, use a promo code, or actually buy something right after you click, I may be compensated (at no extra cost to you).
-My blog is a business and I do benefit when I refer happy readers to trusted sources.
+That means if you follow a link to sign up for something, use a promo code, or buy something right after you click over to a partner site, I may be compensated (at no extra cost to you).
+My blog is my passion and my business, so sometimes I do benefit when I refer happy readers to trusted sources.
 Not “mad scrilla” exactly, but it helps keep the lights on.

-If you’ve noticed this type of thing in the blogosphere and on social networks lately, that’s because the FTC (Federal Trade Commission) now insists that everyone disclose absolutely every time a link might lead to a freebie or a buck.
-They want it in your face, before every link, everywhere (although many people
+If a post on Savvy California contains affiliate links or is sponsored in any way, I also disclose that within the post.
+If you’ve noticed this type of disclosure more often in the blogosphere and on social networks lately, that’s because the FTC (Federal Trade Commission) now insists that everyone disclose absolutely every time a link might result in a freebie or a buck.
+They want it in your face, top of the post or before any links in question, everywhere (although many people

 think that’s rude have been slow to comply).